scramjetorg/platform-docs/README.md

 - [Contribute to STH development](https://github.com/scramjetorg/transform-hub) :construction_worker: - please feel free to contribute to STH development by submitting pull requests or creating issues.
 - [Visit our Scramjet.org page](https://scramjet.org) :globe_with_meridians: - check out our website for more information about our Scramjet team, history and products.

----
+## **6. User's dictionary** :book:

+There is a lot of terminology that we use in our project that may already be known to you.
+We have prepared a [dictionary](dictionary.md) of terms that you may find useful and which you will learn as you learn about Scramjet Platform.
+The definitions of the terms we try to keep short and simple.

-### Thank you for reading!
-We hope you enjoyed it, if not here is a random cheer up joke, that may make you smile :smile: !
+### Thank you for reading, we hope you enjoyed it.
+If not, here is a random cheer up joke, that may make you smile :grin:

 ![Jokes Card](https://readme-jokes.vercel.app/api)